r

 Click HERE for photograph of Peter Keenan and his children at Keenan's Road, Batlow, January, 1993.

-Sometime after the death of Henry John Keenan in 1889 , Nancy Jane (Ann) Keenan [who married again and became Ann Hopson] acquired a 40 acre property in another part of Batlow, near the golf course and below farming property named "Adamilla".
-She shared this property with her oldest son, James, and his wife Florence (my grandfather and grandmother).
+In February 1882 Henry John Keenan and Nancy Jane (Ann) Keenan acquired a 40 acre property in another part of Batlow (Lot 19), near the golf course and below farming property named "Adamilla".
+Later Nancy shared this property with her oldest son, James, and his wife Florence (my grandfather and grandmother).
 Later it was owned by James and his brother, Stuart Gamble Keenan.
 Later it was owned by Hector Keenan, a son of James Keenan.
+For more about the early Keenan land holdings click here: Go to Henry 1842

 Recent Keenan Residents in Batlow